stylesuxx/v3xctrl/docs/Motivation.md

 ## Configuarbility
 We do not want to limit the user in what they can do with this platform, so configuratbility and modability is a high priority.
 The client has a web-server for configuration and exposes an easily expandable JSON schema for settings.

+## Software
+As base we decided to use PiOS.

+> Unfortunately, Bookworm seems to have some issues with the RNDIS modem, so we went with Bullseye Lite 64Bit (Listed as legacy in th PI Imager utility).

+Generally speaking, the exact distribution should not matter too much.
+We will be using Python (a custom version) for most things and `gstreamer` for the rest.

+Feel free to see if your RNDIS modem works with Bookworm, then you can also use that instead of Bullseye.
+No matter which debian based OS you use, just make sure it is arm64 based.

+When preparing your SD card, use the [Raspberry Pi Imager Utility](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) and configure it to connect to your Wifi.